hofmannedv/debian-package/packaging.md

 properly maintain the system.

 Packages that are available from your preferred distributor are validated and overseen by a package maintainer.
-He tested the software, and assures that it fits to the other software packages available in the distribution.
+He tested the software and assures that it fits to the other software packages available in the distribution.
 Furthermore, the package is signed with a GPG key from the package maintainer.
 This guarantees the integrity of the package and